 Bitcoin has been heralded as both the internet's premier currency and as a conduit for malware.
-It's been in the news this year as the ATO says it will be classed as an asset, not a currency, for taxation.
-Keen proponents looking to cash in have launched Australian Bitcoin ATMs and an EFTPOS debit card, but stories of spectacular crashes and disappearing funds also abound.
+The Australian Taxation Office (ATO) says it's an asset, not a currency, but the government is looking at recommendations to overturn this for GST purposes.
+Keen proponents looking to cash in on its growing legitimacy have launched Australian Bitcoin ATMs and an EFTPOS debit card.

 So just what is Bitcoin, and will you be paying for your coffee in bitcoins anytime soon?